CJGreig/QGIS-Documentation/docs/training_manual/basic_map/mapviewnavigation.rst

 |basic| |FA| Basic Navigation Tools
 -------------------------------------------------------------------------------

-Before learning how to navigate within the Map Canvas, let's re-open our Lab 1 QGIS session from the last lesson.
+Before learning how to navigate within the Map Canvas, let's re-open/continue working our Lab_1.qgz session from the last lesson.

 Let's first learn how to use the Pan Tool.